AReallyGoodName/OfflineReverseGeocode/README.md

-An Offline Reverse Geocoding library
+An Offline Reverse Geocoding Java library

 Uses KD-Trees for extremely fast placename lookups

 Licensed under LGPL 2.1

+A C# port by Necrolis is available at https://github.com/Necrolis/GeoSharp

 Usage: